BA-CalderonMorales/rust-terminal-forge/README.md

 <details>
 <summary><strong>Common commands</strong></summary>

 Use `help` inside the terminal for the full list.
 Recent additions: the `uptime` command displays how long the system has been running and `hostname` shows the server name.
+You can now clear the command history with `history -c`.

 </details>